Your internet browsing history may be monitored by others with access to your devices, clear browser history after exiting our website.

 Andrea Inostroza-Castro

-MS, ATR, LLPC, Founder & ED
+MS, ATR, LLPC, Founder & Executive Director

 Andrea Inostroza is the founder and executive director of Puertas Abiertas (Open Doors), a non-profit organization created to help Latina women live healthier life without violence.
 She finds honesty, authenticity, and dedication to be the most valuable qualities for success in running the organization.
 In the four years since founding Puertas Abiertas in January 2019, Andrea has led the organization to serve Kent County with a unique cultural sensitivity approach.
 Andrea was born in Concepción, Chile.
 She holds a Bachelor in Art of Education majoring in Plastic Arts from the University of Concepción.
 She arrived in the United States with her family in December 2002 without knowing the language or culture.
 After moving to Michigan, she received her education at the University of Phoenix, graduating with a Master's Degree in Science in Psychology, and later Saint Mary's of the Woods College, receiving a Master's in Art Therapy and Counseling.
 Andrea joined Fine Art America as a professional artist on July 17th, 2010.
 Andrea has spent her life using her personal and career experiences to help the most disadvantaged to overcome obstacles and provide them with the support they need when their life seems to be more than they can handle.
 While her focus is the Latino women victim of abuse, trafficking, and discrimination, she also provides services for children, men and LGTBQ+ who are dealing with traumatic situations of their own.
 Andrea has an extensive background in trauma-informed therapy.
 She is currently exploring private practice in Grand Rapids, MI, where she lives with her Goldendoodle, Bruno.